Jada and David Parrish

 So, next time you’re planning a shoot, take a second to think about how color can amplify the mood or message you're going for.
 You don’t need to be a color theory expert—just trust your gut and keep experimenting.

-If you want to learn more about how you can use color theory to create more impactful photos, check out our Conceptual Photoshoot Guide - I dive deeper into color theory and break down exactly how to use set dressing, lighting, and color to their fullest potential.
+If you want to learn more about how you can use color theory to create more impactful photos, check out our Online Color Course and our e-book Color For Photographers - I dive deeper into color theory and break down exactly how to use color to create more storytelling and emotional impact in your photos.

 A Behind the Scenes Look at Our Photo Shoots at FD Studios - Jada and David Parrish